Length functions on groups and rigidity

 \item (Translation lengths) Let $(X,d)$ be a metric space and $G=\mathrm{Isom }(X)$ consisting of isometries $\gamma :X\rightarrow X$.
 Fix $x\in X,$ define

 This contains the translation lengths on $\mathrm{CAT}(0)$ spaces and Gromov $\delta $-hyperbolic spaces as special cases.

-\item (average norm for quasi-cocycles) Let $G$ be a group and $E$ be a Hilbert space with an $G$-action by linear isometrical action.
-A function $ f:G\rightarrow E$ is a quasi-cocyle if there exists $C>0$ such that
+\item (Average norm for quasi-cocycles) Let $G$ be a group and $E$ be a Hilbert space with an $G$-action by linear isometries.
+A function $ f:G\rightarrow E$ is a quasi-{}cocycle if there exists $C>0$ such that

 for any $g,h\in G.$ Let $l:G\rightarrow \lbrack 0,+\infty )$ be defined by